AhmedTamer94/GamingStore-Website/readme.txt

 5- the data base connected to local mongodb server and further in future i'll modify in it to connect to atlas server.

 6- i installed mongoose to try to connect to atals server but it has no current use in this application.

+7- you will need to re-install node modules before running the application